 Verify that the claimant has at least one saved résumé.
 (Online or offline résumés can be viewed on the “Résumés” page, which is accessed from the Employment Plan Profile under “My Individual Plans.”)

-Claimants must be enrolled as participants in the W-P program before specific required RESEA services can be successfully entered in WorkInTexas.com, services such as: Unemployment Benefits Eligibility Assessment, Customized Labor Market Information, and Employability Development Plan (EDP).
+Claimants must be enrolled as participants in the W-P program before required RESEA services can be successfully entered in WorkInTexas.com, such as an Unemployment Benefits Eligibility Assessment, Customized Labor Market Information (CLMI), or an Employability Development Plan (EDP).

 Claimants must have a complete W-P application and at least one saved résumé before they can be successfully enrolled as a participant in the W-P program.